nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 Cookies is what going to protect
 `<iframe src="URL"></iframe>`: outer webpage specifies the size and position of the inner webpage within the outer webpage

+**Web applications should provide the same security guarantees as those required for standalone applications**

+Web attacker
+- controls `evil.com`
+- has valid SSL/TLS certificates for `evil.com`
+- victim user visits `evil.com`

+Network attacker: controls the whole network: cna intercept, craft, send messages

+A Web attacker is weaker than a Network attacker

+### Web security model
+#### SOP: Same Origin Policy
+Scripts can manipulate the Dom of a page using the API for the document or window elements, which are the variaous elements in the web page

+origin: protocol://domain:port

+*window*
+cross-origin scrpt will execute with parent frame/window's origin

+no inspectng it, able to call functions

+`postMessage` interface allows windows to talk to each other no matter which origin they are from

+#### Cookie Policy
+Scripts can manipulate the cookies stored in the browser using the API for the document elements

+prevents a script from accessing the cookies

+`Set-Cookie`

+Cookie policy shares the same main domain
+SOP different sub-somain shoule be viewed as different origins and isolated

+`HTTPonly`: if enabled scripting languages cannot accessing or manipulating the cookie, can prevent GA from accessing cookies set by `example.com`

+*Secure Cookies*
+A cookie with the Secure attribute is sent to the server only with an encrypted request over the HTTPS protocol, never with unsecured HTTP.

+*SameSite Cookies*
+Prevent the cookies go anywhere except the given domain Browser will not send them

+### XSS: Cross-Site Scripting
+*Session highjacking*
+Session hijacking is the exploitation of a valid computer session to gain unauthorized access to informaiton or services in a computer system
+- predictable tokens
+	- unpredictable cookies
+- site has mixed HTTPS/HTTP pages and token is sent over HTTP rather than HTTPS
+	- set secure attribute for session tokens
+	- always issue a new session token when elevating a user
+- XSS vulnerabilities
+- CSRF vulnerabilities

+> Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted web sites

+#### Stored XSS Attacks
+The injected script is permanently stored on the target servers The victim then retrieves the malicious script from the server when it requests the stored information

+#### Reflected XSS Attacks

 # TTL
 salting password: high probs for multiple people using same password, or same person use same password on different platform.
 - hash to hiding the plain password: same value stored